 In 1982 a HARPOON missile by accident was launched from Peder Skram.
 The missile flew 34 km before detonating in a weekend cottage area at Lumsås near Sjællands Odde.
 The explosion caused the destruction of 4 cottages, and damage to another 130.
 No persons were injured.

-Being a distinguished example of the art of Danish shipbuilding and the flagship of the invasion defense of Denmark during The Cold War, the frigate HDMS Peder Skram has now been preserved as a living museum, together with The submarine HDMS Sælen and The torpedomissileboat HDMS Sehested at The naval station of Copenhagen together with The old mast crane from 1751 content an exhibition of modelships etc. built by The model builders guild of The Royal Naval Museum.
+Being a distinguished example of the art of Danish shipbuilding and the flagship of the invasion defense of Denmark during The Cold War, the frigate HDMS Peder Skram has now been preserved as a living museum, together with The submarine HDMS Sælen and missiletorpedoboat HDMS Sælen, The naval station of Copenhagen together with The old mast crane from 1751 content an exhibition of modelships etc. built by The model builders guild of The Royal Naval Museum.